wger-project/flutter/integration_test/README.md

 For the Apple device types just install the matching simulator in Xcode.

-## 2. Pick the languages

-The `languages` list in `make_screenshots_test.dart` decides what gets written.
-Comment out everything but the language you are working on while trying things out, and put the list back for a real run.

-## 3. Boot one device and run the driver
+## 2. Boot one device and run the driver

 Start the emulator or simulator for the device type you want, then: